For Old Time's Sake Part 1 Of 3

 A few months ago, the doorbell rang, and I had opened the door to my room silently, crept down the stairs, and saw my mom speaking to Robin!
 My very best friend!

-"Is he okay?"
-Robin asked my mom, both of his arms wrapped in white bandages, a long, wooden cane in his left hand.
+“Is he okay?”
+Robin had asked my mom, both of his arms wrapped in white bandages, held up by silver crutches.
 He looked terrible.
-He appeared completely exhausted and beaten, several bruises around his face, but there he was, standing at the front door to my house, obviously still recovering from the attack from Team Solace.
+He appeared completely exhausted and beaten, several bruises around his face, obviously still recovering from the attack from Team Solace, but there he was, standing at the front door to my house.

 Robin turned and saw me, letting out a surprised gasp.
 “Wait!”
 Robin pleaded, but my mom slammed the door in his face.

-My mom didn't leave the house.
+My mom didn’t leave the house.
 Ever.
-She had our groceries delivered from the store, just to make sure I didn't sneak out while she was gone.
+She had our groceries delivered from the store, just to make sure I didn’t sneak out while she was gone.
 She just stayed in the living room all day and all night, watching television, unless she was cooking or had to go to the bathroom.
-At night, she slept on the futon in front of the TV.
+At night, she slept on the futon in front of the TV, never sleeping in her room.
 Sometimes the TV was still on, and other times it was turned off.

-The house had a lot of creaky spots in the floorboards, and my mom's panic and fear for me kept her sensitive to all noises.
+The house had a lot of creaky spots in the floorboards, and my mom’s obsession for me kept her sensitive to all noises.
 In other words, all attempts of me sneaking out and running away in the middle of the night, no matter how late it was, how slowly I moved, or how quietly I crept, ended in complete failure.
-At one point, my effort to escape resulted in me getting beat over the head with a frying pan as I ran away, crying, back to my room.
-I hadn't tried to run away again since that beating.
+At one point, an effort to escape resulted in me getting hit over the head with a frying pan as I ran in tears back to my room.
+I hadn’t tried to run away again since that beating.